posted February 27, 2020

 - 1 Tablespoon crushed red pepper flakes

-Liberally season the pork shoulder on all sides with the Wicked Sweet Bourbon Seasoning.
-Place on the grill grates and close the lid.
+- Prep the pork and get it in the smoke.
+Liberally season the pork shoulder on all sides with the Sweet Rub.
+Place the pork on the grill grates and close the lid.

+- Make the mop sauce.
+While the pork begins to cook, make the bourbon brown sugar mop sauce.
 Pour all of the ingredients for the mop sauce in a medium saucepan.
-Bring the mop sauce to a boil and remove from the heat.
+Bring the mop sauce to a boil while whisking and remove from the heat.
 Set aside.

+- Rest, shred, and serve.
 Remove from the smoker and allow the pork to rest for at least 30 minutes before shredding, removing the bone, and separating the fat and gristly from the meat.
-Sprinkle with an additional tablespoon of the Wicked Sweet Bourbon Seasoning and mix together before serving.
+Drizzle some additional braising liquid on the pork as desired.

 **This post was originally published May 2017.
 We recently updated it with more information and helpful tips.
 The recipe remains the same.